 Hours and Location

-The East lounge is open from 04:00 to 24:00 daily.
-The West lounge opens two hours later and closes two hours earlier.
-The Korean Air Prestige Lounge East is located above a sign for tax refunds near Gate 249.
-The West Lounge is near Gate 253.
+The West lounge is open from 04:00 to 24:00 daily.
+It is the larger of the two Prestige lounges.
+The Korean Air Prestige Lounge West is located above a sign for tax refunds near Gate 249.

 A luggage room with lockers lies just past the check-in/rep assistance counter.